 MARQUETTE — On Wednesday, November 27th, Lake Superior saw an increase of wind and wave activity due to a winter storm.
-That storm left a large amount of damage on the road known as Lakeshore Boulevard in Marquette.
-The storm brought in over 15 to 20 foot waves along the shore line which caused destruction to roads, parks and massive amounts of flooding.
+That storm heavily damaged Lakeshore Boulevard in Marquette.
+The storm brought in over 15 to 20 foot waves along the shoreline, which caused destruction to roads, parks and massive amounts of flooding.

 Wind gusts reached between 8 to 17 miles per hour, according to the National weather Service.
 Since the storm left so much damage, the Mayor and City Manager of Marquette have been working on plans to repair the roads and structures along the shoreline.